Insight: Psychiatry

 In psychology and psychiatry, insight can mean the ability to recognize one's own mental illness.
 This form of insight has multiple dimensions, such as recognizing the need for treatment, and recognizing consequences of one's behavior as stemming from an illness.
 A person with very poor recognition or acknowledgment is referred to as having "poor insight" or "lack of insight".
 The most extreme form is anosognosia, the total absence of insight into one's own mental illness.
 Mental illnesses are associated with a variety of levels of insight.
-For example, people with obsessive compulsive disorder and various phobias tend to have relatively good insight that they have a problem and that their thoughts and/or actions are unreasonable, although they feel compelled to carry out the thoughts and actions regardless.
+For example, people with obsessive–compulsive disorder (OCD) and various phobias tend to have relatively good insight that they have a problem and that their thoughts and/or actions are unreasonable, although they feel compelled to carry out the thoughts and actions regardless.
 Patients with schizophrenia, and various psychotic conditions tend to have very poor awareness that anything is wrong with them.

 Psychiatric insight can be broken into a number of dimensions.
 Clinical insight, awareness of one's own disease and associated symptoms, is the oldest formulation.
 Aaron Beck et al. published a Beck cognitive insight scale (BCIS) in 2004, measuring the new concept of cognitive insight, that is, one's ability to recognize and distance oneself from distorted beliefs, and to re-evaluate and update existing beliefs.
 Finally, the concept of introspective accuracy, or one's ability to assess their own skills and capabilities, was developed from self-assessment questionnaire research in the 2000s.

 Good cognitive insight predicts favorable outcomes in cognitive behavioural therapy for people with psychosis.
 On the other hand, for people with schizophrenia, good cognitive insight is associated with higher self-stigma, higher insight into treatment, and lower medication compliance.
 It is not associated with a change in quality-of-life.
 Among people with schizophrenia, introspective accuracy is a very powerful predictor for functional outcomes.

-Some psychiatrists believe antipsychotics may contribute to the patient's lack of insight.